mathis-arnal/Metagenomic_Training/docs/pages/metagenomic/02-fastq-desc.md

 ## Assessing read quality using FASTqe

- This symbol can be hard to interpet, that's why we are going to use our first tool to have a better understanding of the data: fastqE.
+ This symbol can be hard to interpret, that's why we are going to use our first tool to have a better understanding of the data: fastqE.
  FastQE turns ASCII characters into emojis that are easy to interpret.

- We are going to use a Bioinformatic tool named Galaxy.
+ We are going to use a Bioinformatic tool named **Galaxy**.